Growing up I didn’t much care for Broccoli, I found it too smelly and bitter.

 There are many health benefits of eating Broccoli, but the reason why I eat so much of it is because it is one of the best things you can do for your gut.
 My gut is Leaky, and Broccoli nourishes and stimulates the growth of good bacteria to help my microbiome get back into balance.

 If you have tried Broccoli in the past, and have been turned off by it’s sulfuric smell and bitter taste, it could be due to the quality of the Broccoli, or it could of been over steamed.
-Try picking a fresh Broccoli up from your local farmers market, and make this recipe with it.
-When cooked correctly, Broccoli is slightly sweet, super nutritious and delicious.
+Try picking a fresh Broccoli up from your local farmers market, and make this delicious AIP Low FODMAP, recipe with it.
+When fresh and cooked correctly, Broccoli is slightly sweet, super nutritious and delicious.

-I like to make this Whole30 compliant Crispy Roasted Lemon Broccoli dish for lunch and dip it in whole egg aioli, or serve it with some roast carrots and some meat, chicken, or fish for dinner.
+I like to make this Whole30 compliant Crispy Roasted Lemon Broccoli dish for lunch and serve it with some roast carrots and either meat, chicken, or fish for dinner.

 Crispy Lemon Roasted Broccoli